-Intellectual Skills

-This category includes: analytic inquiry, use of information resources, engaging diverse perspectives, ethical reasoning, quantitative fluency and communicative fluency.

-Analytic

-Disaggregates, reformulates and adapts emerging or contested ideas, techniques or methods within the field of study/industry/profession.

-use of information resources

-$Critically\ examines\ the\ evidence\ base\ of\ the\ field\ of\ study/industry/profession\ in\ relation\ to\ issues\ of\ equity,\ justice,\ and\ democracy.$

-Provides evidence of contributing to, expanding, evaluating, questioning, or refining the information base within the field of study/industry/profession.

-Engaging diverse perspectives

-Investigates through a project, paper or performance a core issue in the field of study/industry/profession from the perspective of a different point in time or a different culture, language, political order or technological context and explains how this perspective yields results that depart from current norms, dominant cultural assumptions or technologies.
+3 Intellectual Skills This category includes: analytic inquiry, use of information resources, engaging diverse perspectives, ethical reasoning, quantitative fluency and communicative fluency.
+At the master's level, the student Analytic inquiry Disaggregates, reformulates and adapts emerging or contested ideas, techniques or methods within the field of study/industry/profession.
+Use of Critically examines the evidence base of the field of study/industry/profession in relation to issues of equity, justice, and democracy. information resources Provides evidence of contributing to, expanding, evaluating, questioning, or refining the information base within the field of study/industry/profession.
+Engaging diverse perspectives Investigates through a project, paper or performance a core issue in the field of study/industry/profession from the perspective of a different point in time or a different culture, language, political order or technological context and explains how this perspective yields results that depart from current norms, dominant cultural assumptions or technologies.
+Ethical reasoning Articulates and challenges a tradition, assumption or prevailing practice within the field of study by raising and examining relevant ethical perspectives through a project, paper or performance.

-Ethical reasoning

-Articulates and challenges a tradition, assumption or prevailing practice within the field of study by raising and examining relevant ethical perspectives through a project, paper or performance.

 Distinguishes human activities and judgments particularly subject to ethical reasoning from those less subject to ethical reasoning.

-Quantitative fluency

-Uses logical, mathematical or statistical methods appropriate to addressing a topic or issue in a primary field that is not for the most part quantitatively based.
-Or

-Articulates and undertakes multiple appropriate applications of quantitative methods, concepts and theories in a field of study that is quantitatively based.
+Quantitative fluency Uses logical, mathematical or statistical methods appropriate to addressing a topic or issue in a primary field that is not for the most part quantitatively based.
+Or Articulates and undertakes multiple appropriate applications of quantitative methods, concepts and theories in a field of study that is quantitatively based.
 Identifies, chooses and defends the choice of a mathematical model appropriate to a problem in the social sciences or applied sciences.

-Communicativ fluency

-Creates sustained, coherent arguments or explanations summarizing his/her work or that of collaborators in two or more media or languages for both general and specific audiences.
+Communicative fluency Creates sustained, coherent arguments or explanations summarizing their work or that of collaborators in two or more media or languages for both general and specific audiences.